anfema/bin-grammar/Readme.md

 contain any data.

 The data chunk (`IDAT`) just contains the compressed image data, which we would decompress and decode after parsing the file structure.
-In this example we just define it as `Binary` data and ignore it.
+In this example we just define it as `binary` data and ignore it.
 As we defined that the selector should flatten the tree, the data is saved directly into the `data` field on the toplevel.